Exakta Varex IIb shutter repair and cleanup

 Yesterday I published a very brief post showing how I got the shutter out of my Exakta Varex IIb camera ready for the repairs I needed to do.
-Today, I’m going to continue that theme by showing what I did to get the camera back to working order.
+Today, I’m going to continue that theme by showing the Exakta Varex IIb shutter repair and cleanup process that I used to get the camera back to working order.

 As I said yesterday, once the shutter was out of the camera case I found that it would work, but decided that it would benefit from being cleaned up and lubricated since there was a lot of old grease and dirt in the mechanism.